-As a member of Choice, the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2022 is \$7,550.
-The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your Part D late enrollment penalty and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
+As a member of Plus, the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2022 is \$7,550.
+The amounts you pay for deductibles, copayments and coinsurance for innetwork covered services count toward this maximum out-of-pocket amount.
+(The amounts you pay for your plan premium and for your Part D prescription drugs do not count toward your maximum out-ofpocket amount.
+In addition, amounts you pay for some services do not count toward your maximum outof-pocket amount.
 These services are marked by a footnote in the Medical Benefits Chart.)
 If you reach the maximum out-of-pocket amount of \$7,550, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
-However, you must continue to pay Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+However, you must continue to pay your plan premium and Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.3 Our plan does not allow providers to "balance bill" you
+Section 1.4 Our plan does not allow providers to "balance bill" you

-As a member of Choice, an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
+As a member of Plus, an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
 We do not allow providers to add additional separate charges, called "balance billing."
 This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.